Direct data-driven control with signal temporal logic specifications: Conclusion

 \section{Conclusion}

 In this paper, we have developed a direct data-driven controller synthesis method for linear time-invariant systems subject to a temporal logic specification, which does not require an explicit modeling step.
-We build upon the promising results of the behavioral framework and the Fundamental Lemma, which allows us to obtain a characterization of the system, after collecting a single sequence of input-output data from it.
-By exploiting existing results on rewriting signal temporal logic specifications to MILP constraints, we can efficiently solve an optimization problem to automatically synthesize a control policy that ensures that the specifications are satisfied during close-loop operation of the system.
-We have analyzed the soundness and completeness of our algorithm and applied it to multiple benchmark simulation examples.
-The main benefit of this method is that it only requires input-output data of the system and no exact knowledge on the structure of the system itself.
-We have elaborated on our vision for future work and showed that extensions of this method are very promising considering its application to realistic systems.
+We build upon the promising results of the behavioral framework and the Fundamental Lemma, which allows us to obtain a characterization of the system after collecting a single sequence of input-output data from it.
+By exploiting existing results on rewriting signal temporal logic specifications to MILP constraints, we can efficiently solve an optimization problem to automatically synthesize a control policy that ensures that the specifications are satisfied during closed-loop operation of the system. \Birgit{By constructing a finite trajectory followed by a loop we can even handle unbounded specifications.} We have applied the algorithms to multiple benchmark simulation examples to show that they work well for bounded and unbounded STL specifications.
+The main benefit of this method is that it only requires input-output data of the system and no exact knowledge of the structure of the system itself.